Contents of the United States diplomatic cables leak (Europe): Germany

 It is revealed that the U.S. had an informant in the coalition talks between the Christian Democratic Union (CDU) and Free Democratic Party (FDP) for Cabinet Merkel II.
 Following the leak, FDP chairman Westerwelle's chief of staff Helmut Metzner admitted that he gave regular information to the U.S. embassy.

 Iceland

 WikiLeaks played a major role during the 2008–2012 Icelandic financial crisis when Kristinn Hrafnsson, after being forbidden to mention leaks related to Kaupthing, put the wikileaks.org address on screen on the TV news.
-The alleged first document sent by Chelsea Manning was a cable sent by the U.S. embassy in Reykjavìk dated 13 January 2010, commenting on IceSave, and thereafter known as REYKJAVIK13.
+The alleged first document sent by Chelsea Manning was a cable sent by the U.S. embassy in Reykjavík dated 13 January 2010, commenting on IceSave, and thereafter known as REYKJAVIK13.